-Making the choice to end your marriage is never easy or simple.
-If you and your spouse can remain civil and agree with one another about the division of liabilities and assets, spousal support and other issues, the divorce process can be much more simple and less stressful.
-This process is known as an uncontested divorce.
-Uncontested divorces can be easily to accomplished in many instances and the benefits can be enormous in the long run.
+Making the choice to end your marriage is never easy but it can be a simple process.
+If you and your spouse can remain civil and agree with one another about the division of liabilities and assets, spousal support, child support and other issues, the divorce process can be much less stressful and highly efficient.

-If you have reached the point where you and your spouse feel that your marriage is beyond repair, give the attorneys at Harmon and Gorove a call and set up free consultation where we can discuss your situation in a private and comfortable environment.
+If you have reached the point where you and your spouse feel that your marriage is beyond repair, give the attorneys at Harmon and Gorove a call and set up a low cost consultation where we can discuss your situation in a private and comfortable environment.

-Our office handles all uncontested divorces with or without minor children between the Parties.
-Before calling our office for an appointment to begin an uncontested divorce, please ensure that both of you actually agree on the main issues concerning property division, spousal support and child support.
-Also, please keep in mind that both of you must be willing to sign all necessary paperwork to finalize the divorce.
+Our office handles all types of uncontested divorces.
+Before calling our office for an appointment to begin an uncontested divorce, please ensure that both of you actually agree on the main issues concerning property division.
+Keep in mind that both of you must be willing to sign all necessary paperwork.

-We charge a flat fee for uncontested divorces and offer a free initial consultation.
-The attorney fees start at $800 for uncontested divorces without minor children and $1,200 for divorces with minor children.
-All fees are in addition to court costs and other court imposed fees.
-We require a down payment of 50% of the quoted price to begin the process, and this is non-refundable.
-The remaining balance should be paid within 30 days, unless a payment plan is worked out.
+We charge a flat fee for uncontested divorces and only charge $50 for the initial consultation (if you file, the $50 is applied to your total fee).
+Unlike other attorneys who charge hundreds just to talk to you and thousands up front if you want to retain them, our attorney fees start at $800 for divorces without minor children and divorces with minor children start at $1500.
+All fees are plus court costs and other court imposed fees which usually run in the neighborhood of around $300.
+When we quote you a price, we mean it.
+We don’t charge $25 to answer an email or $100 for a phone call, that’s included in your fees.
+We require a down payment of 50% of the total amount to begin the process.
+This down payment is non-refundable.
+The remaining balance is due within 30 days, unless a payment plan is worked out.